esearch Interests:

 - R&D Tax Credit and Firm Performance: Evidence from a Quasi-natural Experiment (with S. Sircar, R. Verma, and S. Mathur)

-- Creditor Rights, Bank Lending, and Product Variety (with S. K. Ritadhi and V. Tyazhelnikov)
+- Creditor Rights, Bank Lending, and Product Variety (with V. Tyazhelnikov)

 - Does Gender Reform Affect Financial Behaviour of Firms?
-New Evidence from India (with S. Banerjee, U. Banerjee, S. K. Ritadhi)
+New Evidence from India (with S. Banerjee and U. Banerjee)